benroberts999/ampsci/doc/ampsci_input.md

 ### Main method: input options from a text file

 * `./ampsci filename`
-  * Runs ampsci with input option specified in file "filename"
+  * Runs ampsci with input option specified in file "filename".
   * See below for full description of input format, and a detailed list of input options + descriptions.
-  * run `./ampsci -h` to get breif instructions for input options
+  * Run `./ampsci -h` to get brief instructions for input options
   * Several example input files are given in: _doc/examples/_, along with their expected output;
     use these to test if everything is working.